suborbital/docs/website/docs/compute/compute.md

 The Suborbital Function Platform  allows your users to write and deploy functions and workflows that integrate into your app.
-Our WebAssembly-based compute core lets you run user code within your infrastructure while being sure you're protected from malicious code.
+Our WebAssembly-based platform lets you run user code within your infrastructure while being sure you're protected from malicious code.

 Suborbital's Function Platform is now in public beta!
 We are excited for you to [give it a try](/get-started) and send us your feedback.